randerson415/Cybersecurity-Bootcamp/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of Damn Vulnerable Web Application (DVWA).
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load balancers distribute web traffic aross web servers to prevent Denial of Service (DoS) attacks.
-The advantage of a jump box, which in this network, is that it only allows system administrators to access devices from a secure source.
+Load balancers distribute web traffic across web servers to prevent Denial of Service (DoS) attacks.
+The advantage of a jump box, which is in this network, is that it only allows system administrators to access devices from a secure source.

 Integrating an ELK server allows users to easily monitor the vulnerable virtual machines (VMs) for changes to the data and system logs by using Filebeat and Metricbeat.
-Filebeat watches for suspicicious changes to files by collecting data about file systems.
+Filebeat watches for suspicious changes to files by collecting data about file systems.
 Metricbeat collects and records machine metrics, such as Central Processing Unit (CPU) usage and uptime.

 The configuration details of each VM are in the table below: